-Last updated by The POOG on November 10, 2020.
+Last updated by The POOG on February 22, 2021.

 Renewable generation is the energy source touted by the ‘Climate Change’ lobby to save the planet.
-Unfortunately the difference between the hyperbole and the reality is irreconcilable as we will attempt to show herein.
+Unfortunately, the difference between the hyperbole and the reality is irreconcilable as we will attempt to show herein.

 The Indictment of Renewable Generation